Latest News

 After record rally, gold, silver and platinum are taking a break

-Gold prices fell on Wednesday as they took a breather after soaring past the $4,500 an ounce mark in the earlier part of?the day, while silver and platinum pared some gains from their record-breaking rally.
+Gold prices fell on Wednesday after breaking through the $4,500 per ounce barrier earlier in the session.
+Silver and platinum also saw some losses following their record-breaking rally.

-Jim Wyckoff, Kitco Metals' senior analyst, said that the gold market was experiencing some chart consolidation as well as a mild profit-taking following record highs.
+Jim Wyckoff, Kitco Metals' senior analyst, says that the gold market has seen some chart consolidation as well as a mild profit-taking following record highs.

 A U.S. official said that the U.S. Coast Guard was waiting for more forces to arrive on the geopolitical scene before it could attempt to board and capture a Venezuelan-linked oil tanker, which they have been pursuing since last Sunday.

-The next upside target is $4,600/oz for gold and $75/oz for silver by the end the year.
-Wyckoff said that the 'technicals' remain bullish.
+The next target is for the gold market to reach $4,600/oz and for silver, $75/oz before the end of this year.
+Wyckoff added that the technicals are bullish.

-The price of platinum and palladium used primarily in automotive catalytic convertors to reduce emissions is up 160% and 100% respectively year-to date, due to tight mine supplies, tariff uncertainty and a shift away from gold investment.
+The price of platinum and palladium, which are used primarily in automotive catalytic convertors to reduce emissions and cut down on pollution, has risen by 143% and over 85% respectively year-to date, due to tight mine supplies, tariff uncertainty and a shift away from gold investment.

 (source: Reuters)